Check out our December Newsletter hot off the press!

 Benjamin Britten, best known for his beloved “A Young Person’s Guide to the Orchestra”, was the quintessential music educator, but above all else, sought to entertain, and his Saint Nicolas is thrillingly satisfying in that regard.

-The concert, directed by Rodney Wynkoop, will set the stage for Britten’s Saint Nicholas with several beautifully-arranged, traditional English carols, sung as only the Choral Society can sing them, reverberating within the walls of the gloriously-restored Duke Chapel.
+The concert, directed by Rodney Wynkoop, will set the stage for Britten’s Saint Nicolas with several beautifully-arranged, traditional English carols, sung as only the Choral Society can sing them, reverberating within the walls of the gloriously-restored Duke Chapel.